slanglab/freq-e/README.md

 In our [academic paper](http://www.aclweb.org/anthology/D18-1487), we showed that the naive approaches to this problem that aggregated the hard labels or soft probabilies from a trained discriminative classifier were often biased.
 Instead, this software uses an *implicit likelihood* method which combines a discriminitive classifier in a generative framework and allows for more robust estimation when the true training and test group class frequencies differ.

+This software currently only supports *binary* predictions.
+Future work will expand this to multiclass.

 # Installation

 Installing the (test) `freq-e` package: